 These island destinations are famed for having some of the world’s best island hiking trails, boasting fascinating scenery, abundant wildlife, and unparalleled raw beauty.
-After booking a flight, pack sturdy shoes, a water bottle, hiking poles and layered clothing.
+After booking a flight, pack sturdy shoes, a water bottle, hiking poles, some layered clothing, and get ready for an adventure.
 Also be sure to check in with the local visitor’s centre or national park before setting out on the trail.
-Above all, don’t forget your camera!
-From the Australian island of Tasmania to Vancouver Island hiking trails, here is Skyscanner’s guide to some beautiful hikes around the globe.
+From the Australian island of Tasmania to Vancouver Island hiking trails, here’s our guide to some beautiful hikes around the globe.

 Ben Nevis Mountain Track (Glen Nevis, Scotland)